Customer Service Advisor

 You won't get a better deal anywhere else!

-Payload: Do you know your limits?
+Van Payloads: Do you know your limits?

-Payload: Do you know your limits?
+Van Payloads: Do you know your limits?

 Payload is any load carried by a vehicle, including passengers.
 So it's important to know what payload your van can handle.
-Overloading a vehicle can have all sorts of disastrous consequences.
+Overloading a vehicle can have all sorts of impactful consequences.
 Not only does it put a massive strain on the engine and transmission, it also places you, your passengers and other road users at risk.

 Because of this, authorities take overloaded vehicles very seriously.
 Both the police and the Vehicle and Operator Services Agency (VOSA) have the power to stop and search any commercial vehicle.
-If your vehicle is over the legal weight limit you can be fined and stopped from driving any further, so it's definitely worth making sure you understand your vehicle and its limits.

 Calculating your vehicle's payload